Sparse Automatic Differentiation for Complex Networks of Differential-Algebraic Equations Using Abstract Elementary Algebra: Mathematical Formulation of Sparse Automatic Differentiation

-which is the same as \eqref{eq:lorenz3_dep}.
-This property is particularly convenient when coding residual equations because it allows reordering computations and using as many intermediate variables as necessary.
-Note that all derivatives in the equations are uniquely defined in terms of derivatives with respect to independent variables.
+This property is particularly convenient when coding residual equations because it allows reordering computations and using as many intermediate dependent variables as necessary.
+Note that all derivatives in the equations are uniquely defined in terms of derivatives with respect to independent variables, only.